 The reference group used for comparison with Connecticut statistics is the U.S. The reference group used for comparison with the local sub-state regions is the State of Connecticut.
-In 2005 a few states implemented the new 2003 Revision of the U.S. Certificate of Live Birth, increasing the number over those reported in 2004.
-As a result of this change in data collection methods, 2005 birth statistics are not directly comparable between all states.
+In 2006 a few states implemented the new 2003 Revision of the U.S. Certificate of Live Birth, increasing the number over those reported in 2004.
+As a result of this change in data collection methods, 2006 birth statistics are not directly comparable between all states.
 The U.S. figures used for comparison in this report rely on data from states using data collection methods comparable to those used in Connecticut.
 Specifically, the U.S. figures used here are derived from states using the 1989 Revision of the U.S. Certificate of live birth.
-Comparison of "Late or No Prenatal Care" used the U.S. figures based on 37 states.
-Comparisons for "Smoking During Pregnancy" used U.S. figures based on 36 states where comparable data was available.
-U.S. figures for Non-Adequate Prenatal Care were not published in 2005, so the U.S. reference values used in this report are based on the published 2004 U.S. percentage of Non-Adequate Care.
+U.S. figures for "Late or No Prenatal Care" and "Smoking During Pregnancy" were not available in 2006, so the U.S. reference values used in this report are based on published 2005.
+U.S. figures for Non-Adequate Prenatal Care are based on the published 2004 U.S. percentage of Non-Adequate Care.